 The Thames Sailing Barge Thalatta has been taking groups of children on voyages since 1967.
-In 1966 she was retired from her commercial service and was bought and fitted out as a ‘schoolship’ by John Kemp to provide voyages for children from the London Borough of Redbridge, as a replacement for the sailing barge Memory which had been used in that role from 1965.
+In 1966 she was retired from her commercial service and was bought and fitted out as a schoolship by John Kemp to provide voyages for children from the London Borough of Redbridge, as a replacement for the sailing barge Memory which had been used in that role from 1965.
 The East Coast Sail Trust took over in 1971, and was formed into a limited company in 2009.
 More on Thalatta’s long service in both trade and as a schoolship can be read about here and her timeline is shown here.

 The Company is now run by unpaid Directors as Trustees, supported by an accountant.
 The Directors are: John Carter, John Keeble and Michael Keeling.